fahmifahim/linux-daily/linux-admin-lpic1.md

 **CUPS web interface**
 - The general way to access the CUPS configuration and info page is going to the servers IP on port `631` from a browser.
 - That will be `localhost:631` or 127.0.0.1:631 from your browser.
+- `http://localhost:631/jobs?which_jobs=completed` : to view a list of completed print jobs

 **legacy tools**
 - lpr :	print a file
 - lpq :	show print queue/jobs
   - lpq
-  - lpstat -a
-  - lpc status all
+  - `lpstat -a`: lpc status all
+  - `lpstat -w completed`: show the completed print job
 - lprm : rm/remove a file from priner queue
 - lpc	: printer control / troubleshooting program